neos/fusion-form/Documentation/FusionForm.rst

 Extend `Neos.Fusion.Form:FieldComponent`_ to render an input of type "checkbox".

-:checked: (boolean, default = false) Wether this box is checked by default.
-:value: (any, default = null) The target value of the checkbox

 Neos.Fusion.Form:Radio
 ----------------------

 Extend `Neos.Fusion.Form:FieldComponent`_ to render an input of type "radio".

-:checked: (boolean, default = false) Wether this box is checked by default.
-:value: (any, default = null) The target value of the radio box

 Neos.Fusion.Form:Textarea
 -------------------------

 Extend `Neos.Fusion.Form:FieldComponent`_ to render an textarea tag.

-:content: (content, default = '') The default content of the textarea.

 Neos.Fusion.Form:Select
 -----------------------